mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 - `virt-edit -d <new guest name> /etc/hosts`

 Instead of the `-d` option for guest name you can use the `-a` option to supply a path to the disk image directly.
+Unfortunately the EDITOR environment variable does not affect virt-edit so the command brings up the vi editor by default.
+TODO maybe there's another env variable... quick googling did not yield any results.

 Libguestfs provides a lot more useful tools for vm image manipulation.
 See here: [libguestfs].
 If you do not have access to `libguestfs-tools`, there's another method described here: [How to clone virtual machines in KVM - tutorial].